codepo8/developer-advocacy-handbook/about.md

 Christian Heilmann has been working as a web developer for over 20 years and spent the last 10 as a developer evangelist/advocate for companies like Yahoo, Mozilla and Microsoft.
-He spent his time speaking on average at about 20 conferences a year and lead teams of developers and developer advocates.
+He spent his time speaking on average at about 20 conferences a year and led teams of developers and developer advocates.
 He published two books and contributed to 6 more.
 He's been content editor for various online magazines and originally worked as a radio journalist before he considered the web his new home.